Henny Vrienten: Doe Maar: 1980–84

 Subsequently, Jansz asked Vrienten to join his band Doe Maar, but the songwriter declined, thinking that a Dutch-language group playing for fun would not survive.
 In 1980, however, he changed his mind.
 Vrienten joined Doe Maar in time for the recording of their second album, Skunk.
 He delivered three songs and co-designed the green/pink sleeve as the band's trademark colours.

 The record was belatedly released in March 1981.
 The lead single, "32 Jaar", became a hit.
 The follow-up, "Smoorverliefd", missed the Top 40, but with the 1982-released "Doris Day", Doe Maar broke through and become key figures of the New Dutch Wave explosion.
 Initially, they enjoyed their newfound popularity, but six months down the line, doubts started to creep in.

 In March 1983, by which time the fourth album, 4us, was released, the band temporarily retreated from publicity.
 This completely backfired, as Doe Maar-mania grew even bigger.

 In between tours of Belgium and the Netherlands Antilles, Vrienten recorded his first Dutch-language solo album and second overall, Geen Ballade, which he released in March 1984, a few weeks before Doe Maar played two farewell shows for the live broadcast.

 Instead of embarking on a solo tour, Vrienten decided to explore new territory: he wrote TV and film scores, including for the Dutch Sesame Street, and produced music for other artists.

 Solo career

 From 1986 to 1991, Vrienten played oldies like "Teddy Bear's Picknick" with Magnificent Seven, whose members included singer/advert composer Fay Lovsky and unofficial fifth Doe Maar member, Joost Belinfante.

-A new solo album was in the pipeline but held back by the release of a best-of album.
-The expected Doe Maar revival never happened, and in early 1992, Mijn Hart Slaapt Nooit, Vrienten's third studio record, saw the light of day.
+A new solo album was planned but held back by the release of a best-of album.
+The expected Doe Maar revival never happened, and in early 1992, Mijn Hart Slaapt Nooit, Vrienten's third studio record, was released.
 As with Geen Ballade, the album received minimal promotion.
 At the end of the year, all Doe Maar members reunited to support the 1960s outfit CCC Inc., which featured Ernst Jansz and Joost Belinfante, at their 25th-anniversary concert.

 In the mid-1990s, a new generation of Dutch-language acts emerged, and Henny ended up collaborating with rap group Osdorp Posse.